Image of green box

 Our People .

-Senior Monitoring Evaluating and Learning (MEL) and Research Specialist, UK Division Niki Wood
+Monitoring, Evaluation, and Learning (MEL) Practice Lead, Chemonics UK Niki Wood

-Niki Wood is an award-winning mixed-methods Monitoring, Evaluation, and Learning (MEL) expert, specializing in weaving together behavior change theory, complexity science, and systems-thinking into accessible and participatory approaches for project teams.
+Niki Wood is an award-winning mixed-methods Monitoring, Evaluation, and Learning (MEL) expert, specialising in weaving together behavior change theory, complexity science, and systems-thinking into accessible and participatory approaches for project teams.
+She is currently the MEL Practice Lead at Chemonics UK.

 Niki has led the design and delivery of complexity-sensitive MEL for projects funded by USAID, FCDO, DFAT, the U.N., and NORAD across Africa, Eastern Europe, and the Middle East, with specific expertise in Central Asia.
 Niki is interested in MEL innovation, having developed mechanisms and tools to measure the ‘unmeasurable’ that have been showcased on global platforms.
 She brings expertise in delivering interactive training sessions on modern MEL methods, with trainees heralding from NATO, the Stabilisation Leaders’ Forum, the FCDO, and HMG ODA Departments.